Bob Ross painting, William (Bill) Alexander, & wet-in-wet techniques. They all are perfect for the beginner attempting to learn to paint landscapes.

 We know from works in the past that used excessively thick impasto passages have cracked and chunks of your painting are found on the floor!
 But this usually takes a number of years (50 plus) to manifest itself.

-So, from a learning point of view, it is an excellent teaching methods to help you understand manipulation of the paint on the canvas, blending of paint wet-in-wet, and dry brush blending (hypnotizing).
+So, from a learning point of view, it is an excellent teaching method to help you understand manipulation of the paint on the canvas, blending of paint wet-in-wet, and dry brush blending (hypnotizing).

 If you are mindful of the thickness of your paint applications, why not give it a try!